Donald S. Coburn: Political career

-In 1973, at age 34, Coburn became a candidate for the New Jersey State Senate in the newly drawn 25th legislative district, which included suburban towns in western Essex County, as well as some towns in Morris and Passaic counties.
+In 1973, at age 34, Coburn became a candidate for the New Jersey State Senate in the newly drawn 25th legislative district, which included suburban municipalities in western Essex County, as well as some communities in Morris and Passaic counties.
 The incumbent was two-term Republican James Wallwork.
-The Essex County Democratic Committee endorsed Roseland Councilman Joel Wasserman for the Senate; Coburn ran in the Democratic Primary on a line with Byrne, who was a candidate for Governor.
+The Essex County Democratic Committee endorsed Roseland Councilman Joel Wasserman for the Senate; Coburn ran in the Democratic Primary on a line with Byrne, who was a candidate for governor.
 Wasserman defeated Coburn by 1,667 votes, 4,144 (62.59%) to 2,477 (37.41%).
-Wallwork defeated Wasserman in the General Election.
+Wallwork defeated Wasserman in the general election.

 Coburn was the Democratic candidate for the Livingston Township Council in 1974.
 Running with Doris Beck and Dominick Crincoli, the three Democrats defeated two Republican incumbents, Mayor Kenneth Welch and Councilman Peter Cooper, and their running mate, Carl Sulzberger.
-Coburn, Beck and Crincoli constituted the first Democratic majority on the governing body in Township history.
+Coburn, Beck and Crincoli constituted the first Democratic majority on the governing body in township history.
 Coburn was elected Deputy Mayor in 1976 and was elected Mayor of Livingston in 1977.

 In 1977, Coburn was the Democratic nominee for the New Jersey General Assembly, again in the 25th district.
-Assemblyman Thomas Kean, also of Livingston, was giving up his Assembly seat after five terms to run for Governor; he was replaced on the ticket by Essex County Republican Chairman Frederic Remington.
+Assemblyman Thomas Kean, also of Livingston, was giving up his Assembly seat after five terms to run for governor; he was replaced on the ticket by Essex County Republican chairman Frederic Remington.
 Coburn lost by 7,330 votes; incumbent Jane Burgio was the top vote getter with 34,859, followed by Remington (30,754), Coburn (23,434) and Bernard Reiner, a History Professor at Fairleigh Dickinson University (21,553).

 Essex County prosecutor

 In 1978, Governor Byrne nominated Coburn to serve as the Essex County Prosecutor.
-Coburn's confirmation was delayed when Essex County Democratic Chairman Harry Lerner, a Byrne foe, opposed him and asked some of the Essex Democratic Senators to delay signing off on his nomination.
+Coburn's confirmation was delayed when Essex County Democratic chairman Harry Lerner, a Byrne foe, opposed him and asked some of the Essex Democratic Senators to delay signing off on his nomination.
 Lerner wanted the current Prosecutor, Leonard Ronco to be reappointed.
-Instead, Byrne made Ronco a Superior Court Judge, essentially kicking him upstairs.
+Instead, Byrne made Ronco a Superior Court Judge.
 Then Byrne appointed Coburn to serve as Deputy Attorney General of New Jersey, followed by Coburn's appointment as the Acting Essex County Prosecutor.
 This happened while Lerner was vacationing in Florida.
-Coburn was later confirmed by the State Senate, and sworn in by his father-in-law, Justice Jacobs.
+Coburn was later confirmed by the state senate, and sworn in by his father-in-law, Justice Jacobs.

 Superior Court judge

-Byrne nominated Coburn to serve as a New Jersey Superior Court Judge in 1981.
+Byrne nominated Coburn to serve as a judge on the New Jersey Superior Court in 1981.
 Governor Kean renominated him to a tenured term on the bench in 1988.
 He sat in Essex County from 1981 to 1996, and was an Appellate Court Judge from 1996 to 2008.
 He was the Presiding Judge of the Appellate Division from 2005 to 2008.
 After he turned 70 in 2009, the mandatory retirement age for Judges in New Jersey, Coburn was recalled for two years as an Appellate Court Judge.
 In 2011, he was recalled as a Senior Judge of the Superior Court for a term through 2015 and sits in Morris County.